 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Novi God (or Nowiy God) is a song and music video that has inspired numerous parodies on Youtube due to its low-budget greenscreen effects and awkward, apathetic dancing.
+Novi God (or Nowiy God) is a holiday pop song and music video that has inspired numerous parodies on Youtube due to its low-budget greenscreen effects and awkward, apathetic dancing.
 Typically these parodies feature four people standing in front of greenscreen backgrounds and lipsynching to the original song, while mocking the dancing and exaggerated facial expressions of the original.
 The style of the video is similar to those of other viral hits such as Mark Gormley and Tunak Tunak Tun.

-The band itself was formed in 1999 by producer Sergei Kuznechov, and has two main members: Russian orphans Denis Belikin and Arthur Eremeev.
-Novi God proved to be a minor hit at the time, getting seasonal airplay over Estonian radio.
+Steklovata was formed in 1999 by producer Sergei Kuznechov and originally consisted of two Russian orphans, Denis Belikin and Arthur Eremeev.
+“Novi God” proved to be a minor hit at the time, getting seasonal airplay over Estonian radio.